-Abstract 3
+ADSTRACT 3

 Executive summary 8

 Chapter 1.
 Growing interest in direct air capture for net zero 13

 Introduction 13

 The role of direct air capture in meeting net zero goals 14

 Deployment of direct air capture today 18

 Chapter 2.
 Technologies to capture CO 2 from the air 21

 Solid and liquid direct air capture 21

 Emerging direct air capture technologies 24

 Cost of capturing CO 2 directly from the air 27

 Chapter 3.
 Key considerations for direct air capture deployment 34

 Scaling up direct air capture value chains 34

 Direct air capture energy needs 35

-Carbon footprint and cost of carbon removal
+Carbon footprint and cost of carbon removal 36

 Water and land footprint 39

 Chapter 4.
 Optimal locations for direct air capture 41

 Capture cost by location 41

 Energy sources 43

 Use and storage of air-captured CO 2 46

 Chapter 5.
 Direct air capture as part of a carbon dioxide removal portfolio 49

 What is carbon dioxide removal?
 49

 What are the main carbon dioxide removal options?
 50

 Chapter 6.
 Scaling up the deployment of direct air capture 54

 Support for direct air capture 54

 Business models for direct air capture 63

 Six priorities for direct air capture deployment 68

 Annex 73

 Abbreviations and acronyms 73

 Units of measure 74

 List of figures and tables

-Map of renewable energy source potential and CO2 geological storage .
-10 Global CO2 capture from biomass and DAC in the Net Zero Scenario .
-15 Global CO2 capture from DACS and DAC with use in the Net Zero Scenario .
-16
+Map of renewable energy source potential and CO 2 geological storage

-Global energy consumption (left) and CO 2 capture (right) from DAC in the Net Zero Scenario DAC global operating capacity, 2010-2021 DAC plants in operation worldwide S-DAC (top) and L-DAC (bottom) configurations Key features of S-DAC and L-DAC technology approaches CO 2 capture cost at varying CO 2 concentrations, 2020 27 Levelised cost of capture at varying heat, electricity and CO 2 prices, DACS (upper) and DAC with CO 2 use (lower), 2020 29 Contribution to levelised cost of DAC by type of expenditure, 2020 30 Contribution to decline in cost of DAC by high-level driver 31 Potential for reduction in CAPEX of DAC due to learning by doing 32 Energy needs of DACS and DAC with CO2 use by technology and CO2 destination 35 Operating temperature for various heat-generating technologies 36 DACS carbon removal efficiencies by energy source 37 DACS cost of carbon removal by energy source for heat and electricity, 2020 38 Levelised cost of capturing carbon by DACS technology for selected regions, 2030 and 2050 Levelised cost of capturing carbon (including USD 250/t carbon price) by DACS technology and energy source for selected regions, 2050 Map of renewable and nuclear energy source potential and CO2 geological storage 45 Key features of the main CDR approaches and technologies 51 DAC projects in development 54 Major publicly funded DAC initiatives by region 55 Policy support for and levelised cost of DACS in 2020 and 2030, United States 57 Selected DAC projects that received public funding in Europe 59 An assessment of DACS as high-quality CDR 64 Simplified levelised cost of low-carbon fuels for long-distance transport, 2020 68 Main policy instruments for DAC development and deployment 69
+Global CO 2 capture from biomass and DAC in the Net Zero Scenario

-List of boxes
+Siobal CO2 capture from DACS and DAC with use in the Net Zero scenario 10

-CDR in IPCC and IEA scenarios .
-17 Companies leading the development of DAC technologies .
-19 The TRL scale .
-25 Public acceptance of DAC .
-40 Mineralisation of CO 2 for permanent storage .
-47 Main CDR options .
-52 Potential sources of finance for DAC companies .
-62 DAC certification and accounting within a CDR portfolio .
-66
+0.1.1 Global energy consumption (left) and CO 2 capture (right) from DAC in the Net Zero Scenario 16 DAC global operating capacity, 2010-2021 DAC plants in operation worldwide S-DAC (top) and L-DAC (bottom) configurations Key features of S-DAC and L-DAC technology approaches CO 2 capture cost at varying CO 2 concentrations, 2020 Levelised cost of capture at varying heat, electricity and CO 2 prices, DACS (upper and DAC with CO 2 use (lower), 2020 Contribution to levelised cost of DAC by type of expenditure, 2020 30 Contribution to decline in cost of DAC by high-level driver 31 Potential for reduction in CAPEX of DAC due to learning by doing 32 Energy needs of DACS and DAC with CO2 use by technology and CO2 destination n 35 Operating temperature for various heat-generating technologies 36 DACS carbon removal efficiencies by energy source 37 DACS cost of carbon removal by energy source for heat and electricity, 2020 Levelised cost of capturing carbon by DACS technology for selected regions, 203 and 2050 Levelised cost of capturing carbon (including USD 250/t carbon price) by DACS to and energy source for selected regions, 2050 Map of renewable and nuclear energy source potential and CO 2 geological storag Key features of the main CDR approaches and technologies DAC projects in development Major publicly funded DAC initiatives by region Selected DAC projects that received public funding in Europe An assessment of DACS as high-quality CDR Simplified levelised cost of low-carbon fuels for long-distance transport, 2020 Main policy instruments for DAC development and deployment List of boxes CDR in IPCC and IEA scenarios 17 Companies leading the development of DAC technologies The TRL scale Public acceptance of DAC Mineralisation of CO 2 for permanent storage Main CDR options Potential sources of finance for DAC companies DAC certification and accounting within a CDR portfolio 66